nickerlan/simplestci/README.md

 # Simplest GIT CI System for NodeJS project
-The Goal is to find the simplest way to synchronize GIT repository with production build on server.
+The goal is to find the simplest way to synchronize GIT repository with production build on server.
 Assuming usage of nginx and pm2

 ## Usage